Jacques Rogge

-Jacques Jean Marie Rogge, Count Rogge ([ʒɑk ʁɔɡ], [ʑɑk ˈrɔɣə]; 2 May 1942 – 29 August 2021) was a Belgian sports administrator and physician who served as the eighth President of the International Olympic Committee (IOC) from 2001 to 2013.
-In 2013, Rogge became the IOC's Honorary President, a lifetime position, which he held until his death in 2021.
+Jacques Jean Marie, Count Rogge ([ʒɑk ʁɔɡ], [ʑɑk ˈrɔɣə]; 2 May 1942 – 29 August 2021) was a Belgian sports administrator, former athlete, and physician, who served as the eighth president of the International Olympic Committee (IOC) from 2001 to 2013.
+In 2013, Rogge became the IOC's honorary president, a lifetime position, which he held until his death from Parkinson's disease in August 2021.

-Life and career
+Early life and education

-Rogge was born in Ghent, Belgium, during the Nazi Germany occupation.
+Rogge was born on 2 May 1942 in Ghent, Belgium amid the Nazi German occupation during World War II.
 He was the son of Suzanne and Charles Rogge, an engineer.
 Rogge was by profession an orthopedic surgeon and was educated at the Jesuit private school Sint-Barbaracollege and the University of Ghent.

+Career

 Rogge was a noted athlete in his home country.
 He was a 16-time Belgian national champion in rugby and a one-time yachting world champion.
 He also competed in the Finn class of sailing on three Summer Olympic Games; in 1968, 1972, and 1976.
-In October 2016, The British School of Brussels named their new Sports Centre in his honour.

 Rogge served as president of the Belgian Olympic Committee from 1989 to 1992, and as president of the European Olympic Committees from 1989 to 2001.
 He became a member of the IOC in 1991 and joined its executive board in 1998.
 He was knighted in 1992, and in 2002 made a count in the Belgian nobility by King Albert II.
 When Rogge stepped down as President of the IOC he was awarded by his successor a gold Olympic Order.
-On 25 February 2014, The Princess Royal appointed him as an Honorary Knight Commander of the Order of St Michael and St George (KCMG) at Buckingham Palace for his years of service to the Olympics and in particular for his work on the London 2012 Olympic Games.

-On 28 April 2014, Rogge was appointed Special Envoy for Youth Refugees and Sport by United Nations Secretary-General Ban Ki-moon, to help promote sport as an empowerment tool for youth from displaced and refugee communities towards peace, reconciliation, security, health, education, gender equality, and a more inclusive society.